nubenetes/awesome-kubernetes/docs/git.md

 * [dev.to: 10 Fun Things You Can Do With GitHub.dev 😎](https://dev.to/lostintangent/10-awesome-things-you-can-do-with-github-dev-5fm7)
 * [github.blog: GitHub CLI 2.0 includes extensions!](https://github.blog/2021-08-24-github-cli-2-0-includes-extensions/)
 * [dev.to: Git and GitHub: The Complete Guides - Chapter 6: GitHub Merging](https://dev.to/ifierygod/git-and-github-the-complete-guides-chapter-6-2c74)
+* [github.blog: Improved pull request file filtering](https://github.blog/changelog/2021-09-27-improved-pull-request-file-filtering/) Filtered files on the Pull Request Files Changed tab are now completely hidden from view (not just collapsed).
+This helps decrease distractions and lets you focus on just the files you need to review:

 ### GitHub Actions
 - [github.blog: Testing cloud apps with GitHub Actions and cloud-native open source tools](https://github.blog/2020-10-09-devops-cloud-testing/)